gdsbook/book/notebooks/10_clustering_and_regionalization.md

 To do this we need to "tidy up" the dataset.
 A tidy dataset ([Wickham, 2014](https://www.jstatsoft.org/article/view/v059i10)) is one where every row is an observation, and every column is a variable.
-Thus, a few steps are required to tidy up our labelled data:
+Thus, a few steps are required to tidy up our labeled data:

 ```python
 # Index db on cluster ID